 WILL - When to Induce Labour to Limit risk from high blood pressure in pregnancy

-High blood pressure during pregnancy can lead to complications for women and babies.
+High blood pressure during pregnancy can lead to complications for mothers and babies.
 Currently, most pregnant women with high blood pressure at 40 weeks are offered an induction (artificially starting labour using hormones) or Caesarean section to reduce the risks of continuing with the pregnancy.
 It is possible that delivering the baby before 40 weeks could reduce the chance of health problems and stillbirth.
 But it is also possible that an early delivery could increase the chance of complications for the baby.

 More information

-Why is this research needed?
+Why was this research needed?

-High blood pressure during pregnancy can lead to complications for women and babies.
+High blood pressure during pregnancy can lead to complications for mothers and babies.
 Currently, most pregnant women with high blood pressure at 40 weeks are offered an induction (artificially starting labour using hormones) or Caesarean section to reduce the risks of continuing with the pregnancy.
 It is possible that delivering the baby before 40 weeks could reduce the chance of health problems and stillbirth.
 But it is also possible that an early delivery could increase the chance of complications for the baby.

-What are the aims of the research?
+What were the aims of the research?

-What will the researchers do?
+What did the researchers do?

-Sands has supported the research team in the design of this study and was closely involved in highlighting the importance of finding a balance between minimising risks of health problems from delivering a baby early and reducing the risk of stillbirth from continuing pregnancy.
-Along with Action on Pre-Eclampsia (APEC), Sands has helped to set up a Parent Advisory Group so that parents can help to support the research team throughout the project.
+Sands supported the research team in the design of this study and was closely involved in highlighting the importance of finding a balance between minimising risks of health problems from delivering a baby early and reducing the risk of stillbirth from continuing pregnancy.
+Along with Action on Pre-Eclampsia (APEC), Sands helped to set up a Parent Advisory Group so that parents can help to support the research team throughout the project.

-What is the study expected to find?
+What did the study find?

 Additional information